timofeysie/rainbow-connection/docs/notes.md

 # Notes

+## TODO

+Player and spectator roles are still not developed.
+The ref role needs to have a list of games to select at control.

+### Player roles

+A player needs to set their state, from warming up or something to ready.
+They need to see the current games to join.
+They need to see their performance in the game and past games.

+## The spectator role
+A spector needs to see the games past, present and future.
+Leader boards and their own betting controls to let them select winners, andswer their own questions and then get points for correct picks and answers.
+The spectators are kind of like game contestants.

+## The referee

+The ref needs a list of players and their states.
+The ref needs to be able to take a game created by the admin, control the status and flow of play during the game.

 ## zone.js:1382 POST http://localhost:3000/user/login 500 (Internal Server Error)
 EXCEPTION: Unexpected end of JSON input
 The service has to be very concise with it's observables.